NathanKr/next.js-isr-playground/README.md

 <h2>Open issues</h2>
 <ul>
-<li>i have remarked the check of REVALIDATE_SECRET_TOKEN on revalidate.ts because it was sent from the client and there the environment variable is null. anyway call of /api/revalidate with the secret must be from the server</li>
+<li>i tried to call revalidate from the server. it worked on development but not on production. so i am calling it from the client but then using REVALIDATE_SECRET_TOKEN is problematic</li>
 </ul>